Jira Integration

-Jira integration is only available on the Business or Enterprise Plan.
-For more information about what is included in each plan, read our guide here.
+Jira integration is available on the Pro, Team, Business, and Enterprise Plans.
+For more information about what is included in each plan, [read our guide here](/plans/plans-overview.md).

-Our Jira integration lets you work with your Jira backlog in your Ludi board.
+Our two-way Jira integration lets you work with your Jira backlog in your Ludi board.

-Jira cards can be imported and edited, or you can send issues to Jira from your stickies.
+You can import backlog issues to create Jira cards, and send issues to Jira from your stickies.

 To connect your Atlassian account and import Jira cards, use the import option in the [Toolbar](/boards/the-tools.md), or by clicking the board name and selecting 'import data'.
 Or, if you are using one of our Jira 'powered' templates you will see a 'Import From Jira' button on the board.

-Select individual items, or use the top left check-box to select all.
+Pick a project and scroll to view project issues.
 Use filters or JQL to find specific issue types.
+Either select individual items, or use the top left check-box to select all.
 Then use 'import' to add the items top your board.

-Your Jira cards will now be added and ready to use.
+Your Jira cards will be added to the board and ready to use.

-All fields on a Jira card are editable inline:
+All visible fields on a Jira card are editable inline:

 Or click the "more details" button in the top right of a Jira card to edit more details: